The Department of Art and Design offers the following undergraduate programs:

 Students take courses that provide a broad groundwork in the arts and select an area of specialization, choosing from a variety of courses to streamline their skills.

 The Graphic Design major prepares students to think creatively about visual communication problems by gaining experience in print design, webpage design, digital imaging, and developing design systems.

 The BFA is the professional undergraduate degree that is highly desired by serious students intent on pursuing careers or advanced degrees in the visual arts.
 Students have the flexibility to choose one of five concentrations that is best suited to their academic and career goals.

 The Art History minor prepares students to critically engage and obtain knowledge of art history, philosophy, and criticism.

 APU's art minor with concentrations enables students to focus on ceramics, crafts, drawing and painting, photography, printmaking, or sculpture.

 - Drawing and Painting

 Bachelor of Arts students select one of two concentrations.
-The studio art concentration—in drawing, painting, ceramics, sculpture, photography, or printmaking—prepares the student for a professional art career.
+The studio art concentration—in animation, drawing, painting, ceramics, sculpture, photography, new genre art forms, or printmaking—prepares the student for a professional art career.
 The teaching/art education concentration offers a state-approved, Single-Subject Matter Program providing courses required to enter a California teaching credential program in graduate school.
 The Bachelor of Fine Arts in Visual Art offers five concentrations to allow students flexibility in constructing their program.
 The graphic design major provides a strong background for students who wish to enter the fields of advertising, illustration, other commercially oriented areas, or graduate school.

 Internships and Jobs